QuantEcon/cbc_2024/source_files/wednesday/jax_intro.md

 f(1)
 ```

-Notice that the output of the function cannot be fully predicted from the inputs!
+As with Example 1, the output of the function cannot be fully predicted from the inputs.

 +++